 Last page update: January 21, 2017

-Still, this immense unrealized "dream" has to be included in any self-respecting (or maybe even self-deprecating) overview of WDW anomalies.
-EPCOT was the driving force behind Walt's entire Florida vision, the perceived destination of his fantastic free enterprise voyage.
-The whole of the WDW project, at the time of construction, was built around the notion of EPCOT falling into the middle of the works a few years later.
-Of course, it didn't happen the way he mapped it out.
-As most everyone knows, the dichotomous theme park that ultimately usurped the EPCOT acronym in 1982 bore no physical resemblance - and only a few conceptual ties - to the idea after which it was named.
+It's fundamental to this matter, however, that Walt Disney be given 100% of the credit not just for going beyond plans for a model and launching into the process of actually making such a city come into existence (as far as he could take it personally), but also for demonstrating throughout his life the kind of drive, flair and passion for experimentation and risk-taking that is essential to human progress.
+And it was definitely a risk for him to stake his reputation on something that unprecedented after 40 years of defining and refining family entertainment... for him to mark EPCOT as the centerpiece of his entire Florida vision.
+At the time of its construction, Phase One of Walt Disney World was built around the notion of EPCOT falling into the middle of the works a few years later.
+Of course, it didn't happen the way the company originally mapped it out.
+The dichotomous theme park that appropriated the EPCOT acronym in 1982 shared very few physical or conceptual qualities with the idea after which it was named and whose space on the property map it ended up occupying.
 And the explanations given for this over the years have been as varied as the range of rough drafts that broke EPCOT down into a bankable enterprise instead of the incredible, far-reaching gamble originally envisioned by the "world's master showman."

 EPCOT's signature visual feature was its 30-story hotel structure placed in the dead center of the city's elliptical layout.
-This spatial configuration,, a.k.a. "the radial plan," looked like an eyeball drawn by H.R.
-Giger.
-It was basically an extension of the hub principle employed to success at Disneyland and was closely related to Ebenezer Howard's garden city and Victor Gruen's cellular metropolis of tomorrow - a circular city with businesses and community gathering spots positioned with increased density toward the central point.
+This spatial configuration, a.k.a. "the radial plan," was basically an extension of the hub principle employed to success at Disneyland and was closely related to Ebenezer Howard's garden city and Victor Gruen's cellular metropolis of tomorrow - a circular city with businesses and community gathering spots positioned with increased density toward the central point.
 Everything would radiate out from there like spokes on a wheel.
 Office buildings, convention centers, the hotel and recreational spaces would sit atop the city center's roof.
 Underneath that roof, completely enclosed and climate-controlled, were the transportation center, office space, storefronts and an international shopping area.
 Along the perimeter of this core would sit high-density apartment buildings, home to some of the city's workers.
-Just beyond these structures would be an expansive green belt upon which would sit community buildings, schools, churches, sports and recreational complexes for EPCOT's residents.
+Just beyond these structures would be an expansive green belt where community buildings, schools, churches, sports and recreational complexes for EPCOT's residents would be located.
 Further out, surrounding the entire development, would lie the low-density neighborhood areas.
 Here houses would back up against broad parks where children could play safely, free from traffic.

 The purpose of this city, in Walt's words, was to "build a living showcase that more people will talk about and come to look at than any other area in the world."
 It was designed for a population of 20,000 who would live, work, learn and play primarily within EPCOT or other parts of Walt Disney World.
 And the entire complex would be charged with the daunting task of continually forecasting American urban and home life 25 years into the future.
 American industries would be constantly updating the technologies in both the commercial buildings and the homes, and those industries would be heavily relied upon as financial partners in the venture.